Classical Verification of Quantum Computations in Linear Time: Basic Notions and Analysis of Key-Pair Preparation and Standard Basis Test

-\begin{defn}[Semi-honest form] Suppose the client holds a tuple of key pairs in registers $\bK$, and correspondingly the server holds register $\bS_{smh}$.
-(Recall Setup \ref{setup:1}.)
-We say a purified joint state $\ket{\varphi}$ is in a semi-honest form of $\bK$ if it has the form
+\begin{defn}[Basis-honest form] Below we define the basis-honest form of a tuple of key pairs $\bK$ (or $\tilde\bK$), and the basis-honest form of a single key pair.
+For the first two bullets we use the register setup in Setup \ref{setup:1}. \begin{itemize} \item Suppose the client holds a tuple of key pairs in registers $\bK$, and correspondingly the server holds register $\bS_{bsh}$.
+We say a purified joint state $\ket{\varphi}$ is in a basis-honest form of $\bK$ if it has the form